Graphic Tees must have a purpose

 Teal rocket mission Tee

 The teal one is a souvenir Tee of a rocket mission to measure turbulence in the upper mesosphere.
-Typically, its lower boundary is in about 31 miles (50 km) height above the Earth’s surface.
+The rocket was launched from Poker Flat one of Alaska’s two spaceports.
+Typically, the mesosphere’s lower boundary is in about 31 miles (50 km) height above the Earth’s surface.
 The upper boundary of the mesosphere, called mesopause, is in about 62 miles (100 km).
 The altitudes of these boundaries depend on season and latitude.
 In mid latitude summer, for instance, the mesopause is in about 53 miles (85 km).
 Like in the troposphere, temperature decreases with height, which due to the absorption of radiation in the ozone layer is not the case in the stratosphere, i.e. the layer between the troposphere and mesosphere.
 Like in the troposphere, temperature inversions, i.e. layers where temperature increases with height over several 109 yards (100 m), may occur in the mesosphere.
 The yellow line shows the temperature profile, the column with antennas is the instrument, the long numbers give the day as counted in space science.

 The light blue Tee displays the names of all departments of the College of Natural Science and Mathematics as antlers of a caribou.
 The department of biology and wildlife performs a lot of research on caribous and reindeer.